 The president told me if I had one more minute, there was someone else he wanted me to talk to.

-And he told me that in times of real difficulty, he thought that the only thing better than one Jersey guy were two Jersey guys.
+He was calling from Air Force One, and he told me that in times of real difficulty, he thought that the only thing better than one Jersey guy were two Jersey guys.

-Bruce said to me how proud he was of his state, and how proud he was of the people in his state and how tough they are.
+Bruce said to me how proud he was of his state and how proud he was of the people in his state and how tough they are.

 It is really sad to keep this in context now.